sean-dougherty/accneat/README.md

 For an example of how to make your own experiment, look at *src/experiments/xor.cpp*, which shows a simple declaration of input and output.
 For an example of a more complicated setup, see *src/experiments/regex.cpp*.
-Simply put your source file in the *src/experiments* directory, and it should be automatically built and available from the command-line tool.
+Simply put your source file in the *src/experiments* directory, and it should be automatically built and will be available from the command-line tool.